Gregory of Rimini: Nominalism

-Gregory Rimini had a unique take on traditional nominalist views.
-He thought that to contrive understanding in physical reality by incorporating abstract objects was nonsensical, due to his belief that mental objects are used strictly for convenient social conventions and nothing else.
-With this divide between complex thought and physical reality, Rimini also believed statements describing infinitely many points, infinitely many lines, infinitely many planes, etc. are all false.
+Gregory had a unique take on traditional nominalist views.
+He thought that to contrive understanding in physical reality by incorporating abstract objects was nonsensical, due to his belief that mental objects are used strictly for useful social conventions and nothing else.
+With this divide between complex thought and physical reality, Gregory also believed statements describing infinitely many points, infinitely many lines, infinitely many planes, etc. are all false.
 Since these are all mental, abstract objects, they only exist in the minds of people who think about them.
 Thus, the notion of physical infinity is not applicable.
 Furthermore, God was always in close relation to these abstract objects, too.
-Rimini's nominalist view claims that God has the ability to distinguish abstract objects but has no need to manipulate them.
-To Rimini, God has no need to manipulate mathematical propositions because he exists outside of time and thus, has no need to think deductively about the individual abstract objects anyway.
+Gregory's nominalist view claims that God has the ability to distinguish abstract objects but has no need to manipulate them.
+To him, God has no need to manipulate mathematical propositions because he exists outside of time and thus, has no need to think about the individual abstract objects anyway.